 - Steady cash flow

-- Must show a profit or a 3 – 5 year cash projection
+- Must show a profit or a three to five-year cash projection

 - A plan laying out the money’s intended use

-Some factors that can affect business loans rates are:
+Some factors that can affect the best online business loans rates are:

 - Your business credit history